Small Data Challenges in Big Data Era: A Survey of Recent Progress on Unsupervised and Semi-Supervised Methods: Introduction

 A variety of principles and models have been devoted to training unsupervised representations.
 As shown in Figure~\ref{fig:small_data}, we will review them from several different perspectives.
 First, we will review the emerging principle of {\em Transformation Equivariant Representations}(TER) pioneered in Hinton's seminal work \cite{hinton2011transforming} as well as the recent formulation of unsupervised training of such representations \cite{zhang2019aet}.
 It follows by reviewing a number of generative networks representative in many recent models, including the variants of auto-encoders, Generative Adversarial Nets (GANs), Flow-based Generative Networks, and Transformers (See Figure~\ref{fig:small_data}).
 The principle of learning {\em disentangling representations} from these generative models is also central to many unsupervised methods, and we will review them on how to extract interpretable generative factors from unlabeled data.
 Finally, self-supervised methods constitutes a large category of unsupervised models, and we will review autoregressive models as well as the self-supervised training of image and video representations.

 Zero-Shot Learning (ZSL) also sits on the left end of the spectrum by mining the auxiliary tasks usually on a disjoint set of concepts.
 Compared with the pure unsupervised methods, it often explores the semantic correlations between concepts by word embedding and visual attributes, and uses them to transfer the knowledge from the source to the target concepts.
 Given a new sample, the zero-shot learning can assign it to an unseen concept with its semantic embedding closest to the representation of the sample.
-We refer teh interested readers to a more detailed review of ZSL methods \cite{fu2017recent}.
+The ZSL is unsupervised because the training examples are not labeled on the unseen concepts that the ZSL aims to learn.
+We refer the interested readers to a more detailed review of ZSL methods \cite{fu2017recent}.